kuwatay/RunCPM_RPi_Pico_IO/README.md

  ![RunCPM_RPo_Pico](https://github.com/guidol70/RunCPM_RPi_Pico)

 This repository provides a program that extends I/O port emulation for RunCPMRPoPico.
+By using the extended functionality provided in this repository, you can directly control GPIOs through Z80 I/O instructions, making it easy to perform external control operations.

 For parts outside the extension, please refer to the original repository.

 Specifically, two 8-bit ports have been added, which can be directly accessed by the Z80 CPU using I/O instructions.